syncfusion-content/maui-docs/MAUI/DateTime-Slider/interval.md

 # Interval in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the interval for date-time slider.
+This section explains about how to add the interval for DateTime Slider.

 ## Date interval